yosbelms/cor/docs/documentation.md

 // a = &Animal['snake', 'slithering']
 ```

-> You can use eiter, `init` method of property-set, but not both.
+> You can use eiter, `init` method or property-set, but not both.

 ### Inheritance